oleg-kachan/ts-networks/README.md

 # ts-networks

-Connectivity modeling and feature extraction of time series networks.
+Connectivity modeling and feature extraction of the time series networks.

 The library currently provides the following functionality: